nurdann/matrix-mult-in-ARM-NEON/README.md

 ## Benchmarking

+We can do simple benchmarking with `time ./x` command.

 |Function\nxn| 500 | 1000 | 5000 |
 |:---        |:---    |:--     |:--- |
 |mult        | 0.996s | 8.562s | 35m57.211s |